warren-bank/testing-readme-before-commit/README.md

     * response.headers.unmodified = {}<br>
       hash of all HTTP headers in original/unmodified response
     * response.headers.updated = {}<br>
-      hash of all HTTP headers that the rules array data set (for responses) has incrementally modified at the current point of rules processing.<br>
+      hash of all HTTP headers that the rules array data set (for responses) has incrementally modified at the current point of rules processing.

         >  <sub>see additional notes under: `request.headers.updated`</sub>
     * response.status_code [integer]
     * response.charset [string]
     * response.content_length [integer]